samhoice/django_restaurant/readme.md

 `admin.site.register(Dish)`

 See `restaurant/admin.py` for the whole thing.
+You need to run `./manage.py createsuperuser` to log into the admin for the first time.